easyJet Baggage Allowance: The Complete Guide for 2025/26

 Can I buy baggage at the airport?

-Last updated: February 2025.
+\_Last updated: March 2026.
 Prices and policies are subject to change.
-Always check easyjet.com for the latest information before you fly.
+Always check easyjet.com for the latest information before you fly.\_